The Babylon Bee: Mistaken for factual reporting

 Media outlets' responses to incidents in which The Babylon Bee's content was mistaken for factual reporting have varied.
 Some have described The Babylon Bee and its content as obviously satirical, whereas others have suggested the site misleads its readers, either intentionally or inadvertently.
 The frequency with which Babylon Bee stories are confused with real news has resulted in numerous reactions from fact-checkers.

+In September 2020, British newspaper The Guardian reprinted as factual a Bee-doctored image of LeBron James wearing a lace collar supposedly in tribute to Ruth Bader Ginsburg.

 In October 2020, a satirical news story by The Babylon Bee claiming that Twitter had been shut down to protect Joe Biden from negative coverage was retweeted by then-U.S. President Donald Trump, who, according to some journalists, seemed to not realize the article was parody and condemned the fabricated incident described in the story as a case of leftist censorship.
 This event prompted Kevin Roose, writing in The New York Times, to question whether The Babylon Bee "traffic[s] in misinformation under the guise of comedy", concluding that "The Babylon Bee is not a covert disinformation operation disguised as a right-wing satire site, and is in fact trying to do comedy, but may inadvertently be spreading bad information when people take their stories too seriously".
-When asked about the retweet by Fox News' Media Angle, Dillon said "He's just doing what he does.
-We know from people close to him that he's a fan of the Bee and enjoys our satire."